 Dog Control Service

-Dog Warden Service for Lost and Found Dogs
+Dog Control Service for Lost and Found Dogs

-The Council operates a Dog Warden Service from 8.30am - 9pm seven days a week.
-The Dog Warden Service will collect stray dogs which have been contained, for example in your home or garden.
+The Council operates a Dog Control Service from 8.30am - 9pm seven days a week.
+The Dog Control Service will collect stray dogs which have been contained, for example in your home or garden.